chestercodes/chester.codes/content/posts/026-2019-12-25-automating-dotnet-versioning-synver/post.md

 > This is an entry for the [F# Advent Calendar 2019](https://sergeytihon.com/tag/fsadvent).
 It is the first in a three part series exploring a way of automating .net library versioning.
 This post describes a library written in F# which was the product of a blog post from the FsAdvent 2016.

-[Semantic versioning](https://semver.org/) is a popular method for versioning software libaries.
+[Semantic versioning](https://semver.org/) is a popular method for versioning software libraries.
-It describes three different types of change that can happen in libaries, Major, Minor and Patch:
+It describes three possible types of change of software libraries, Major, Minor and Patch:

 - **Major** - a change of expected behaviour or a non-backwards compatible change in the API.
 - **Minor** - a backwards compatible change that adds functionality to a library.